 Myth #5: Lubricant helps sperm get where it needs to go

 Many lubricants alter vaginal pH in ways that might actually get in the way of sperm motility.
 Instead of helping sperm slip and slide its way to the sweet spot, it gets in the way and reduces the odds of conception.
 If lubricant is needed for comfort, avoid petroleum jelly, which can damage healthy sperm.
-Pre-seed is lubricant which has been tested and does not interfere with sperm motility.
+Pre-seed is a lubricant that has been tested and does not interfere with sperm motility.
 Natural products like olive oil and coconut oil are also healthier alternatives.

 Myth #6: Female orgasm is required